ashfaqraza519/ashfaqraza519/README.md

 - 👋 Hi, I’m @ashfaqraza519
-- 👀 I’m interested in PHP.
+- 👀 I’m interested in WordPress and Next.JS
-- 🌱 I’m currently learning PHP.
-- 💞️ I’m looking to collaborate on PHP projects.
+- 💞️ I’m looking to collaborate on WordPress and Next.JS projects
-- 📫 You can reach me at www.ashfaqraza.com.
+- 📫 You can reach me at www.ashfaqraza.com

 <!---
 ashfaqraza519/ashfaqraza519 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.